Lynn-rose/Garment-Worker-Productivity-Prediction-/README.md

 - **Modelling**: To further support and provide insight we built a hybrid-based system.
 - **Evaluation**: Accuracy Score, Mean Absolute Error abd Root Mean Squared Error were used to measure the average of absolute deviance between actual and predicted ratings given by users.

+## Setup Instructions

+All these should be done in the terminal.

+1. Clone the Repository:

+    `git clone git@github.com:Lynn-rose/Garment-Worker-Productivity-Prediction-.git`

+     `cd your-repo-name`

+2. Create and Activate a Virtual Environment:

+ `python3 -m venv env`

+ `source env/bin/activate`

+ On Windows, use `env\Scripts\activate`

+3. Create your branch and move into your branch

+  `git checkout -b branch-name`

+4. Install Dependencies:

+Generate a `requirements.txt` file using this command

+   `pip freeze > requirements.txt`

+   Install the required packages:

+   `pip install -r requirements.txt`

+Frontend Setup
+If using plain HTML/CSS/JavaScript, ensure your static files are correctly placed in the `static` directory of your Django project.

+Running the Application
+1. Start the Backend Server:

+    `fastapi run main.py

+2. Access the Application:
+    Copy this url and paste it on the web browser `http://127.0.0.1:8000`

+Usage
+- Task Management: Use the web interface to input data and get predictions for productivity.